rcmjr/wyndsor/README.md

 <br>

 ### Custocode
 Custocode differs from autocode, in that the process to integrate into wyndsor is more plug-and-play and requires a different call.
-To integrate your own mixin see the Customizing Wyndsor Section.
+To integrate your own mixin see the <a href="#4-customizing-wyndsor">Customizing Wyndsor</a> section.

 To use custocode, simply use the `custo` declaration followed by your mixin name, and any required variables.
 **Example:**